caioresende/caio/README.md

   4. Run `heroku create` to generate an app.
   5. We need to add MongoDB to our app.
 Add it through `heroku addons:create mongolab`.
   7. Run `git push heroku master`to deploy the app on heroku platform.
 Open the link that appears at the end of the deploy.
+## Understanding the structure
+  1. Models: store all the data structure
+  2. Public: store all files related to the frontend
+  3. Routes: store all files related to the api
+  4. Templates: all HTML/Jade templates
+  5. Updates: any update related to the data/model
+  6. web.js: starting point for the application